U.S. flag

 Molecular Pathogenesis

-Studies suggest that WRN protein is involved in DNA repair, recombination, replication, and transcription as well as combined functions such as DNA repair during replication.
-WRN protein can potentially unwind or digest aberrant DNA structures accidentally generated during various DNA metabolic processes and can also regulate DNA recombination and repair processes by unwinding or digesting intermediate DNA structures.
-WRN protein is also involved in the maintenance of telomeres.
+Studies suggest that WRN is involved in DNA repair, recombination, replication, and transcription as well as combined functions such as DNA repair during replication.
+WRN can potentially unwind or digest aberrant DNA structures accidentally generated during various DNA metabolic processes and can also regulate DNA recombination and repair processes by unwinding or digesting intermediate DNA structures.
+WRN is also involved in the maintenance of telomeres.
 These findings are consistent with the notion that WRN plays a role in maintenance of genomic stability [Croteau et al 2014].

 More than 90 different WRN pathogenic variants have been identified.
 The majority of pathogenic variants are stop codons, insertions, or deletions that result in a frameshift, or a splice donor or acceptor site variant that results in exon skipping.
 Several missense variants that abolish helicase activity or confer protein instability have been reported.
 Pathogenic variants that occur in an intron and result in creation of a new exon as well as multiexon deletions and duplications have also been reported [Yokote et al 2017].